STANDARD TRADING CONDITIONS

-(a) The provisions of Part I shall apply to all such services.
+(a) The provisions of Part I shall apply to all Services.

-(b) The provisions of Part II shall only apply to the extent that such services are provided by the Company as agents.
+(b) The provisions of Part II shall only apply to the extent that the Services are provided by the Company as agents.

 (c) The provisions of Part III shall only apply to the extent that such services are provided by the Company as principals.

 1.2 Where a document is issued by or on behalf of the Company and bears the title of, or includes the words, “bill of lading” (whether or not negotiable), or sea or air “waybill” and provides that the Company contracts as carrier, the provisions set out in that document, if inconsistent with these Conditions, shall be paramount and prevail over these Conditions to the extent that such provisions are inconsistent but no further.